 The frequency of both El Ninos and La Ninas is tied to the PDO.
 When the PDO is warm (positive) more El Ninos are favored and when negative La Ninas.
 The PDO phases average about 25-30 years in length.
 Though the PDO is a measure of conditions from 20N to the North Pacific, it turns out that warm water is favored in the tropics during the warm phase and cool water in the cool phase.
-This is what predisposes the Pacific towards an El Nino or La Nina state.
+La Ninas occur twice as often and also last twice (21 months) as long in the cold PDO than El Ninos (12 months).
+The opposite happens in the warm PDO.
+In the last 5 years we have had four 2 year La Ninas and one 1 year El Nino.